-School staff will familiarise themselves with the Department for Education's guidance Use of Reasonable Force and Hackney Education's Positive Handling Guidance follow the school's Behaviour Policy.
+School staff will familiarise themselves with the Department for Education's guidance Use of Reasonable Force and follow the school's Mental Health & Well-Being Policy (previously the Behaviour Policy).
 The school will offer training to staff in appropriate use of physical intervention and/or restraint.